onno-schuit/lalea/README.md

 # lalea

-An experimental website written in noir.
+An experimental website written in noir (a web app platform in Clojure).

 ## Install & Run